Jasper-Hewitt/homework/README.md

 I found that both bert-base-uncased and roberta-large perform significantly better after fine tuning (see table above).
 I think it is safe to assume that virtually all other BERT pre-trained models will have a better classification performance after fine-tuning

+please refer to: Roberta_base_not_finetuned.ipynb, and Roberta-base_finetuned.ipynb for the code.